Exploring the Impact of Dataset Statistical Effect Size on Model Performance and Data Sample Size Sufficiency

 \subsection{Background}

-\subsubsection{Prospective Analysis of Data Sufficiency}
+\subsubsection{Prospective analysis of data sufficiency}

 In most academic disciplines, conducting a sufficiently robust study design is arguably more important than the statistical analysis that succeeds it.
 After-all, a poorly designed study may be unsalvageable after the fact, whereas a poorly analyzed study can simply be re-analyzed once errors in methodology are determined \cite{bmj_study_design}.
 A critical component in study design is the determination of the appropriate sample size.
 The sample size must be large enough to establish statistical significance of any potential findings, yet not so large as to unnecessarily burden researchers with the (often costly) acquisition of data.
 Attempting to determine data sufficiency for machine learning (ML) models is a particularly vexing challenge given the nature of machine learning.
-Unlike statistics, ML does not attempt to asset any factual relationship between label and feature set \cite{bennett2022similaritiesdifferencesmachinelearning}; Rather ML models are almost mercenary in nature.
+Unlike statistics, ML does not attempt to assert any factual relationship between label and feature set \cite{bennett2022similaritiesdifferencesmachinelearning}; Rather ML models are almost mercenary in nature.
 Charged with best accomplishing a given prediction or classification task, irrespective of any actual underlying statistical relationship.

-This relaxed focus allows for a more expansive inclusion of features for whom a statistically significant relationship to the label may not exist.
+This relaxed focus allows for a more expansive inclusion of features for which a statistically significant relationship to the label may not exist.